Using the Table menu set the desired size of the table.

 familiar with the HTML and CSS.
 So if you need a table for your website

-or blog (Wordpress, Drupal or any platform which allows to put html code
+or blog (Wordpress, Drupal or any platform which allows putting HTML code

 inside posts) it should work just fine.
 Our HTML table generator could

-also be useful for developers who just want to quickly create a html
+also be useful for developers who just want to quickly create the HTML

 table.
 Please, note that newlines are preserved in the generated table's

 To insert the table into your website just copy